 It designed for the actor who comes with a solid training and/or a professional acting background, but desires a more effective framework in order to access greater freedom and authenticity in their work on screen.
 The intensive incorporates several layers of exploration: understanding the grammar of film, filmed exercises devised as building blocks to unlock truthful moment-to-moment behavior that reads onscreen, and deepening the connection to visual story so that the actor is free to explore and play.
 Actors will come away with tangible tools that enable them to bring a more authentic and responsive self to the work.
 This class is limited to 12 actors.

 Teacher WELKER WHITE has vast experience in the film, television and theatre world.

 Welker has recently appeared in Martin Scorsese’s film The Irishman, in which she plays Josephine Hoffa, wife of infamous labor leader Jimmy Hoffa, played by Al Pacino.
-Damian has completed recurring roles on Homeland, Ozark, and House of Cards.
+She can currently be seen in the Emmy-winning Bad Education opposite Hugh Jackman and Allison Janney on HBO, and on Netflix in Radha Blank’s acclaimed The 40-Year Old Version.
 For more on Welker, click here.

 WHEN: Sundays, 10am to 4pm EST | Next date: March 19th